robzor92/robzor92.github.io/docs/user_guides/mlops/serving/custom-predictor.md

 The predictor script should be available via a local file system path or a path on HopsFS.
 The path to this script then has to be provided when calling `deploy()` or `create_predictor()` methods.
-Find more details in the [Predictor Reference](predictor_api.md).